Curved treadmills have garnered a lot of attention in the fitness industry lately, at both health clubs and CrossFit gyms.

 Benefits Of Owning a Curved Treadmill

-There are 3 major benefits of the curved treadmill:
+There are several major benefits of the curved treadmill:

-- There is no motor.
-With traditional treadmills, you will likely pay upkeep fees for maintaining the motor, which in most models, is prone to burning out or needing repairs.
+- There is no motor – With traditional treadmills, you will likely pay upkeep fees for maintaining the motor, which in most models, is prone to burning out or needing repairs.
+Being a non-motorized treadmill lowers the risk of the equipment breaking as well as increasing the overall durability of the treadmill.

-- It burns more calories.
-Research shows that a curved treadmill actually burns more calories than a traditional treadmill, up to 30%.
-Because you’re self-regulating the workout, it requires a greater level of concentration and mental toughness to continue at a high pace.
-It’s designed to reward quick, efficient runners.
+- It burns more calories – Research shows that a curved treadmill actually burns more calories than a traditional treadmill, up to 30%.
+Because you’re self-regulating your running workouts, it requires a greater level of concentration and mental toughness to continue at a high pace.
+It’s designed to reward quick, efficient runners, making them great for weight loss.

 - Compact design.
 The best curved treadmills are also quite compact, making them easier to fit in a home gym or living room, compared to some of the bulkier models of regular treadmills.